 Trust your colleagues

 The company won’t collapse just because you’re sunning it up in Florida for a fortnight.
-If you find yourself worrying, remind yourself that your colleagues are more than capable of holding the fort while you are away.
+If you start to worry, remember that your team are capable of handling things in your absence.
 You are entitled to a break just like everyone else and time away from work is essential for your mental health.

 Plan some fun activities

-Don’t over-plan and give yourself no time to relax, obviously.
-But having too much time lazing around doing nothing can cause you to drift back into work mode, especially if you’re the sort of person who needs constant stimulation.
-By scheduling in some activities to look forward to, you’ll have less time to think about what you’ve been working on at the office or what work you have waiting for you on your return.
+Don’t over-plan and give yourself no time to relax.
+But having too much time lazing around can cause you to drift back into work mode.
+By planning some activities you’ll have less time to think about work or what may be waiting for you on your return.

 Recognise the benefit of downtime for productivity

-It has become somewhat entrenched in workplace culture to voice how busy you are, as though being run ragged makes you a model employee.
 But the truth is, being constantly busy doesn’t necessarily make you any better at your job.
-In fact, driving too hard without taking time for rest and recuperation can make us less productive and less focused.
+In fact, driving too hard without taking time for rest can make us less productive and less focused.

-If you’re keen to learn more about productivity and the benefits of taking a break with our how to increase employee productivity in the workplace in 2022 blog.
+Learn more about productivity and the benefits of taking a break with our blog - how to increase employee productivity in the workplace in 2024.